Vidarhf/V.A.N.TS./README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+## Tech stack

-## Learn More
+### Frontend - Typescript and React

-To learn more about Next.js, take a look at the following resources:
+The front end is a Next.js⚡app bootstrapped with [`create-next-app`](https://nextjs.org/docs/pages/api-reference/create-next-app)

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+### 3D - A-Frame

-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+Enables development of 3D web apps, sites, landing pages, games.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+It uses WebXR API to gain access to VR headset sensor data (position, orientation) to transform the camera and to render content directly to VR headsets.
 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The quickest way to deploy this application is via the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Check out [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.